JonathanGawrych/ScratchWork/README.md

 ### FloatToHex.h

 You might want to get the bits of a float exactly.
 FloatToHex allows you to transform a floating point percision number to its equivalent sized integer.
 Note this isn't very portable at all, and should be avoiding for production.
 This is used for [NumericalLimits](numericallimits) to print out the float's special values for Infinity, Quiet NaN, and Signaling NaN.

+### SpecializeByNoexcept

+Template specialization based on the noexcept property of a function.
+I also wanted to see the difference between explict vs implicit noexcept specifier.
+Turns out implict and explict has the same result (supported by https://stackoverflow.com/a/16244397/1248889).